-- Take medicine to reduce fever, such as Tylenol, but only if instructed by the doctor or nurse.
+- Take medicine to reduce fever, such as acetaminophen (Tylenol), if you are instructed to take it by the doctor or nurse.

 - Dress in 2 layers of clothing.
-The layer on the outside will act as a wick to pull moisture up and away from the skin.
+The layer on the inside will act as a wick to pull moisture up and away from the skin.

 - Change wet clothes as quickly as possible.